 We "incorporate by reference" into this prospectus supplement and the accompanying prospectus certain information we file with the SEC, which means that we can disclose important information to you by referring you to those documents.
 The information incorporated by reference is an important part of this prospectus supplement and the accompanying prospectus.
-Some information contained in this prospectus supplement and the accompanying prospectus updates the information incorporated by reference, and information that we file subsequently with the SEC will automatically update this prospectus supplement and the accompanying prospectus supplement, as well as our other filings with the SEC.
-In other words, in the case of a conflict or inconsistency between information set forth in this prospectus supplement and the accompanying prospectus, and information incorporated by reference into this prospectus supplement and the accompanying prospectus, you should rely on the information contained in the document that was filed later.
+Some information contained in this prospectus supplement and the accompanying prospectus updates the information incorporated by reference, and information that we file subsequently with the SEC will automatically update this prospectus supplement and the accompanying prospectus, and information incorporated by reference into this prospectus supplement and the accompanying prospectus, and information incorporated by reference into this prospectus supplement and the accompanying prospectus, and information incorporated by reference into this prospectus supplement and the accompanying prospectus, you should rely on the information contained in the document that was filed later.